purplespider/silverstripe-mypswd-tweaks/README.md

 * __ForgotPasswordEmail.ss:__ Changes the wording and format of the forgotten password e-mail to make it a bit friendlier.

 ## Modules
-* __Silverstripe dev build key by gorriecoe:__ Provides the ability to press Alt+D to do a Dev/Build
+* __gorriecoe/silverstripe-devbuildkey:__ Provides the ability to press Alt+D to do a Dev/Build
+* __wilr/silverstripe-googlesitemaps:__ Lets CMS users set certain (e.g. hidden) pages to not be indexed.
+* __jonom/silverstripe-betternavigator:__ Added frontend flag for Draft/Live and shortcuts.
+* __axllent/silverstripe-email-obfuscator:__ Automatically obfucates email addresses added in HTMLText fields/templates.
+* __kinglozzer/metatitle:__ Adds editable metatitle field for each page.

 ## Tasks
 * __Generate CMS Thumbnails:__ A task to run generateThumbnails() on each File object.
 For use after the MigrateFileTask if using `legacy_filenames`